Cesvaine Municipality

 Cesvaine Municipality (Cesvaines novads) is a former municipality in Vidzeme, Latvia.
-The municipality was formed in 2009 by reorganization of Cesvaine town with its countryside territory, the administrative centre being Cesvaine.
-In 2010 Cesvaine Parish was created from the countryside territory of Cesvaine town.
+The municipality was formed in 2009 by reorganization of Cesvaine town with its rural territory, the administrative centre being Cesvaine.
+In 2010 Cesvaine Parish was created from the rural territory of Cesvaine town.
 As of 2020, the population was 2,266.

 On 1 July 2021, Cesvaine Municipality ceased to exist and its territory was merged into Madona Municipality.